-The west division, comprising the Acoma and Laguna Pueblos, are situated westward from the Rio Grande, the latter on the San Jose River.
+The west division, comprising the Acoma and Laguna Pueblos, is situated westward from the Rio Grande, the latter on the San Jose River.
 Like the other Pueblo tribes of New Mexico, the Keresan Indians maintain that they had their origin at the mythical Shipapu and that they slowly drifted southward to the Rio Grande, taking up their abode in the Rito de los Frijoles, or Tyuonyi, and constructing there, the cliff dwellings found today excavated in the friable volcanic tufa.

 The Keres pueblos include: